omegaml/omegaml/docs/source/quickstart/usp.rst

 Multi-environment
 -----------------

-omega|ml integrates facilities for both logical and physical segregation of environments.
+omega-ml integrates facilities for both logical and physical segregation of environments.
 Promotion between environments is, again, a single line of code.

 * Logical segregation means namespacing different parts of the system.
 For example each project could be using a different namespace; the development environment could be one namespace, the production environment another.
 In logical segregation all resources are shared, yet access to each environment is by a different key.
-In omega|ml a namespace is called a bucket.
+In omega-ml a namespace is called a bucket.

-* Physical segregation means to use different environments where each environment provides dedicated resources. omega|ml supports this by its 12-factor architecture style, meaning that every resource is attached from a configuration setting.
+* Physical segregation means to use different environments where each environment provides dedicated resources. omega-ml supports this by its 12-factor architecture style, meaning that every resource is attached from a configuration setting.
 To run in different environments, a different configuration suffices.